 For Appointment Reminders and Health-Related Benefits and Services – We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care.

 - Business Associates — We may disclose protected health information to business associates that provide business services to ResearchDx.
 Every Business Associate must maintain the confidentiality of your protected health information.
 ResearchDx may also disclose PHI to business associates of your healthcare provider or health care plan at their request in order to perform certain business functions or services.

 - Individuals Involved in Your Care or Payment for Your Care — We may release certain limited information about you to a friend or family member who is involved in your care or helps pay for your care.
 In addition, we may disclose medical information about you to an entity assisting in disaster relief so that your family can be notified about your condition, status, and location.
 As allowed by federal and state laws we may disclose PHI of minors to their parents or legal guardians.

 - Coroners, Medical Examiners, and Funeral Directors — We may disclose your private health information to a coroner, medical examiner, or funeral director in order to identify a deceased person, determine the cause of death, or for performing another duty authorized by law.

 - Personal Representative — We may disclose protected health information to your personal representative, as established by law, or to an administrator, executor or other authorized individual associated with your estate.

-- Research — Under certain circumstances we may use and disclose medical information about you for research purposes.
-All research projects must meet a special approval process which evaluates research project needs in balance with patient privacy needs.
+- Research — Under certain circumstances, we may use and disclose medical information about you for research purposes.
+All research projects must meet a special approval process that evaluates research project needs in balance with patient privacy needs.
 We will ask for your specific permission if any research personnel have access to your name, address, or other protected health information.